Group News: Hawaiʻi Island Group, Maui, and Oʻahu

 Championed by Honolulu City Council Chair Tommy Waters, following his District 4 election in March 2019, in response to strong advocacy from Sierra Club activists;

-Supported by sustained advocacy from Livable Hawaiʻi Kai Hui and the Surfrider Foundation.
+Supported by sustained advocacy from Livable Hawaiʻi Kai Hui and the Surfrider Foundation; and

 Boulder installation.
 Photo: Reese Liggett